DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 DefaultWebDocumentViewerContainer.Register<WebDocumentViewerOperationLogger, OperationLogger>();
 ```

-Note that in order to simplify the example project the logger implementation obtains the required user account data from a static property.
+> Note that in order to simplify the example project, the logger implementation obtains the required user account data from a static property.
 This is not a recommended solution: such an implementation could have difficulties running in a cloud environment or on a web farm.
 Instead, we recommend that you store authentication information in some appropriate data storage.

 To familiarize yourself with the solution: